themagicteeth/umatrix-recipes/README.md

 I am no rule making expert, but my goal with this is to update for every site that I create rules for.
 It is mostly for personal use so certain sites are configured for logins, and for English versions of domains.

-TLDR: Add `https://raw.githubusercontent.com/themagicteeth/umatrix-recipes/master/recipes.txt` to your imported ruleset recipes and use them.
+**TLDR**: Add `https://raw.githubusercontent.com/themagicteeth/umatrix-recipes/master/recipes.txt` to your imported ruleset recipes and use them.

 ## Requirements